This driver is used for communication with FATEK

-Before using this driver in the PROMOTIC application it is highly recommended to read the chapter: Communicaton using the PROMOTIC drivers
+Before using this driver in the PROMOTIC application it is highly recommended to read the chapter: Communication using the PROMOTIC drivers

 Basic properties of the driver

-- Using this driver is bound to purchase the license: PmFatek
+- Usage of this driver requires purchase of the license: PmFatek

 .
 With the freeware version PmFree